osrf/collision-benchmark/README.md

 Test framework for collision and physics engines.

-This provides an API which acts as a general interface to physics engine's worlds.
+This test framework provides an API which acts as a general interface to physics engine's worlds.
 The API can support a variety of physics engine implementations and is therefore useful to compare performance and output of different engines.

-One main idea behind this API is to compare the output of different physics engine implementations and find cases in which the engines significantly disagree on a specific situation (e.g. collision / no collision).
+One main idea behind the collision_benchmark API is to compare the output of different physics engine implementations and find cases in which the engines significantly disagree on a specific situation (e.g. collision / no collision).
 Such cases can be helpful for debugging.

 The main implementation of the API provided to date uses Gazebo and therefore all physics engines coming with Gazebo are supported.
+However it is also possible to add other non-gazebo physics engines to the test framework.

 ## Table of Contents